opendevshop/devshop/devmaster/README.vagrant.md

   install_script: install.sh
   ```

-  Setting `development: true` will clone the source code to this folder and setup synced folders to vagrant.
+  Keeping `development: true` will clone the source code to this folder and setup synced folders to vagrant.
   Once installed, you can edit any file in `source` to work on devshop.

+  Setting `development: false` will provision the machine with just the install.sh script,
+  the same way you would do it on a real server.
+This is useful for testing.

 Usage
 -----